krumeto/oss_nlp_tools_demos/README.md

 ## Note on the Streamlit dashboard

-If you'd like to run it locally, you'd need the download the dataset first (see the next section) and also run the [Sentence Transformers notebook](/notebooks/sentence_transformers_embeddings.ipynb) to get the embeddings locally.
+If you'd like to run it locally, you'd need to download the dataset first (see the next section) and also run the [Sentence Transformers notebook](/notebooks/sentence_transformers_embeddings.ipynb) to get the embeddings locally.

 ## Dataset